swissup/swissup.github.io/m1/attributepages/use-cases/brand-block-on-product-page.md

 # Display brand block on product page

 Brand block can be added to the product page with `Inline php code`, `Layout update xml` or `Cms widget interface`.
-Below you'll find description on how to use each of the proposed ways.
+Follow the description mentioned below to learn how to use each of the proposed ways.

 #### Table of Contents